AdobeDocs/commerce-frontend-core/src/pages/javascript/requirejs.md

 ### paths {#requirejs-config-paths}

-The `paths` configuration, similar to `map`, is used for aliasing not just any real AMD module that calls `define()`, but also any JS file (even from a URL), HTML templates, etc. Magento uses this to alias URLs and third party libraries.
+The `paths` configuration, similar to `map`, is used for aliasing not just any real AMD module that calls `define()`, but also any JS file (even from a URL), HTML templates, etc. The application uses this to alias URLs and third-party libraries.

 ```javascript
 paths: {